• Skip to primary navigation

 Light, fluffy, and exceptionally tender, these millet biscuits are a delicious change of pace from traditional biscuits and can be enjoyed topped with a pat of butter and a drizzle of honey or with your favorite jam or jelly!
 These high-rising biscuits are soft in the center with a nice golden brown exterior.

-stack of baked millet biscuits
+stack of biscuits

 Like this white bread, there's nothing quite like warm, fluffy homemade biscuits straight from the oven.
 This millet biscuit recipe is so simple to make and only uses 9 ingredients.
 Here are a few more great things about this biscuit recipe: